(tobacco) tax tufting …

 an ongoing project.

-I put out a call to anyone I knew, and complete strangers, asking them to send me empty packs of cigarettes so I could scan in the tax codes as source material for the tufted rugs I planned to make.
-Fun fact, there are only 48 states that require tobacco tax stamps, something I learned after having two people try to buy cigarettes in North Carolina for me (a state that doesn’t have the stamp).
+After Dad passed, I put out a call to anyone I knew, and complete strangers, asking them to send me empty packs of cigarettes so I could scan the stamps as source material for the rugs I planned to make.
+The scans allowed me to see markings on the stamps that you can’t see with the naked eye.
+Fun fact: only 48 states require tobacco tax stamps, something I learned when two people sent me packs from North Carolina, a state with no stamp.

 *The rugs from the states my dad never visited are wrapped in cellophane, and placed on shelves on the wall, because these are places he will never get to visit, experiences he will never get to have.